Independent educational resource. Not affiliated with IBM, Ponemon Institute, or any security vendor.

 How do insider threats differ from external attacks?

 Insiders already have legitimate access, making detection harder.
 They know where valuable data lives, can bypass technical controls using their own credentials, and often act over extended periods.
-This is why containment times (77-95 days) far exceed external breach containment (44 days).
+This is why insider incidents take 67 days on average to contain (Ponemon 2026), with only 13% resolved inside 30 days and the slowest cases running well beyond 90 days.